AACAI Membership

 Associate Members

-Associates are usually earlier career members who hold appropriate qualifications in archaeology and who are still increasing their levels of work experience and management skills.
+Associates are usually graduates or earlier career consultant archaeologists who hold appropriate qualifications in archaeology and who are still increasing their levels of work experience and management skills.

 Affiliate Members